andry-tino/b-industrialprotocols/rte/pi.md

 ### Non-time-based synchronization accuracy
 This PI measures the maximum [jitter](https://en.wikipedia.org/wiki/Jitter) $$\tau$$ (jitter can be interpreted as displacement from mean value: [Variance](https://en.wikipedia.org/wiki/Variance) or [Standard Deviation](https://en.wikipedia.org/wiki/Standard_deviation)) of the cyclic behavior of any pair of nodes in the network.

-In real time systems, a very common class of exchanged data is _periodic data_ which is data sent from a node regularly at a given period $$T$$ (or, equivalently, rate $$f = T^{-1}$$).
-The jitter is computed on these periodic signales over their phases.
+In the CPs defined in IEC 61784, we often have the implementation of a [TDMA](https://en.wikipedia.org/wiki/Time-division_multiple_access).
+In this context, one arbitrator node defines data transmission cycles for the different controlled stastions.
+This PI measures what shift it is possible to measure in the time-slots definition for every pair of nodes.

-This PI provides an indication over how accurate the periodicity of certain data flow is in a node transmitting periodic traffic.
+This PI provides an indication over how accurately different nodes are synchronized on the same time-slot when transmitting cyclic traffic (traffic to be scheduled under the context of a TDMA scheduling system).
 Usually jitter is expressed over [RMS](https://en.wikipedia.org/wiki/Root_mean_square).

 ### Redundancy recovery time
 This PI is related to failure recovery and it measures the maximum amount of time required for the network to become fully operational after an internal failure.